hidesoon/latex-for-publication/README.md

 Recently, I start to use less MS word, but more LaTex to edit research reports or manuscripts for journals/conferences.

 Why I want to avoid MS word?
-I believe most of us have experience this kind of frustration with if you and your coother try to work with MS word, this can be avoid in LaTex.
+I believe most of us have experienced this kind of frustration if you and your coauthor are trying to work with MS word.
+This kind of frustration can be avoided in LaTex.

 <img src="example.png" alt="drawing" width="400"/>